willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 }
 ```

-> Npm has several other standard commands that we can use in our application.
+> NPM has other standard commands that we can use in our application.
 If you would like to know more about these commands, go to the page about these commands in the [official NPM documentation](https://docs.npmjs.com/misc/scripts).

 ### Adding NPM Commands

 NPM is a very interesting and very flexible tool, with the possibility of creating specific commands executed from `npm run your-command`.

-In our example we will create a sample command to run our code.
+In our example, we will create a sample command to run our code.
 Let's open our `package.json` in our editor/IDE ideally and add the following code:

 ```json
 {